Whitstable Music Society

 Since 1975 the charitable objects have been "to educate the public in the arts and sciences and in particular the art and science of music by the presentation of concerts and other activities."

-Currently, there are five trustees who meet periodically and a creative sub-committee who work on promotion of the society.
+With three new trustees, we are now a committee of six who meet periodically and a creative sub-committee who work on promotion of the society.
 Our success is largely due to the sum of volunteer help, their enthusiasm and commitment.

 We are always keen to hear from new people who may be interested in helping in some way regardless of whether specialist skills or general helping out.